How to take your MSP game to the next level with services automation

 A good PSA will form the backbone of your business operations, so it’s crucial to make sure that it will support you in keeping your business up and running, even when the worst happens.
 Look for a PSA solution with a proven track record of uptime, as well as a company that promises a certain level of uptime in their contract agreement.
 Because 100% uptime isn’t feasible, find a provider that reliably delivers 99.99% uptime - that equates to only 2 hours of unplanned downtime per year.

 You also want to make sure that your PSA offers state-of-the-art security to ensure that your data and your customers’ data is protected.
 Backup and disaster recovery features should likewise be built into the mix, with all PSA data being backed up using incremental production storage backups and full file system backups that minimise downtime in the event of a system failure.

 Using a SaaS PSA or cloud-based solution means that you are always using the latest version of the software with the newest features.
 Everything is automatically backed up to the cloud, secure and instantly available to everyone in your business, helping to increase efficiency and reduce risk.

-Multi-tenant SaaS ensures Globally Distributed Data Centers PSAs should be run on geo-redundant data centres that conduct regular third-party audits to ensure they maintain SSAE 16/ASAE 3402 or SOC1/SOC2 compliance.
-The data centres should have secured access and protected grounds, optimal environmental controls, and connectivity that improves product performance and minimises latency issues.
+Multi-tenant SaaS ensures Globally Distributed Data Centers PSAs should be run on geo-redundant data centers that conduct regular third-party audits to ensure they maintain SSAE 16/ASAE 3402 or SOC1/SOC2 compliance.
+The data centers should have secured access and protected grounds, optimal environmental controls, and connectivity that improves product performance and minimises latency issues.